-While hair extensions can be a major confidence booster, they can be damaging to the overall growth and health of your hair if not probably cared for.
+While hair extensions can be a major confidence booster, they can damage your hair’s overall growth and health.

-To prevent traction alopecia from occurring, it’s important to make regular trips to your salon when you have hair extensions in, so that the extensions can be removed and replaced as necessary.
-Even more crucial, is taking hair extensions out the moment you see they are causing damage to your hair.
+To prevent traction alopecia, it’s important to make regular trips to your salon so that the extensions can be removed and replaced as necessary.
+Even more crucial is taking hair extensions out when you see they are causing damage to your hair.

 Everything in moderation, right?
-There’s a right and wrong way to getting hair extensions, and as long as your hair stays healthy, hair extensions don’t have to be damaging to your hair in the long run.
+There’s a right and wrong way to do hair extensions, and as long as your hair stays healthy, hair extensions don’t have damage your hair in the long run.

 Solutions for Damaged Hair

-If you do find that getting hair extensions causes damage to your hair, there are different ways you can treat or hide the damage, so don’t worry!
+If you find that hair extensions have damaged your hair, there are different ways you can treat or hide the damage.

-If hair has broken off and is damaged around the front hairline, a great cover-up to use on any thinning areas is Toppik Hair Building Fibers.
-These Hair Fibers look like powder but are made of keratin protein, the same type of protein that is found in hair.
-The Hair Fibers will cling to existing hair and make hair appear fuller and thicker.
-To make sure the hairline looks natural, use the Toppik Spray Applicator along with the Toppik Hairline Optimizer to target the part line and create the most natural-looking front hairline.
+If the hair has broken off and is damaged around the front hairline, try Toppik Hair Building Fibers on the thin areas.
+These Hair Fibers look like a powder but are made of keratin protein, the same type of protein found in hair.
+Hair Fibers cling to existing hair and make it appear fuller and thicker.
+For the best results, use the Toppik Spray Applicator and the Toppik Hairline Optimizer to target the part line and create the most natural-looking front hairline.

-If the hair extension damage is greater than just around the part line or hairline, try a hair concealer that can cover larger areas of hair loss.
-Toppik Colored Hair Thickener is available as a spray formula, and comes in five colors that match almost every hair color.
+If the hair extension damage is more significant than just around the part line or hairline, try a hair concealer that covers larger areas of hair loss.
+Toppik Colored Hair Thickener has a spray formula in five colors that match almost every hair color.
 Simply spray the formula where you would like to cover thinning hair or hair loss, and the area will blend in with your existing hair and cover the area of hair loss until you need to wash your hair.
-This is a great way to cover any damage while hair is growing back.

-Remember to take care of your hair and watch for any signs of breakage or damage so that you can keep your hair healthy and beautiful while using extensions!
+Remember to take care of your hair and watch for any signs of breakage or damage to keep your hair healthy and beautiful while using extensions!